flywire/lo-p/docs/19-Calc_API_Overview.md

 Figure 7.
 The CellRange Class Diagram.

-You can access the documentation using lodoc XCellRange.
+You can access the documentation using 	lodoc XCellRange	.

 What's missing from XCellRange is a way to set the values in a cell range.
 This is supported by the XCellRangeData interface (see Figure 6) which offers a